-Admissions timeline for Winter 2020:
+Admissions timeline for Autumn 2020:

 - Transfer student decisions from the College of Education ECFS major are sent after UW Admissions communicates your acceptance to the University.
 Please note applying to the ECFS Major as a transfer student requires admission to both the UW and the College of Education.
 These processes are separate from each other; with differing deadlines.
 See the UW Admissions website for transfer student deadlines.

 - Transfer student admission decisions are sent by the UW Admissions Office.

 GPA minimum for UW coursework: 2.50 cumulative.
 For transfer students, GPA minimum for community college coursework: 2.50 cumulative.

 Please note, there are no prerequisite courses required for admission to the ECFS major.
 Current UW students are encouraged to complete ECFS 200 and other College of Education courses as course enrollments allow.
 You're encouraged to seek advising about courses available to non-majors from the College of Education as early as possible.

 Applicants are encouraged to gain experience in early childhood and/or family support programs (for example, by observing, volunteering, or working) and indicate such experience in their personal statement.
 Please note that previous experience is not a requirement to apply.